unitreerobotics/unitree_ros2/README.md

 ```
 For details, see: https://support.unitree.com/home/en/developer/Get_remote_control_status

-Complete examples is in example/src/read_wireless_controller.cpp.
+Complete examples are in example/src/read_wireless_controller.cpp.

 ## Robot control

 ### 1. Sportmode
-Sportmode control is implemented by request/response mechanism.
+Sportmode control is implemented by a request/response mechanism.
 Sportmode control can be achieved by sending unitree_api::msg::Request msg to the "/api/sport/request" topic.

 The Request msg for different sportmode interfaces can be obtained by the SportClient (/example/src/common/ros2_sport_client.cpp) class.
 For example, control the robot to reach a desired attitude:
 ```C++